spralja/portfolio_website/README.md

 # Path-finding-algorithms

-Displaying 4 different graph traversal algorithms for the purpose of collecting and analyzing the performance of each one of them. ([click](http://webkutil.cz/algorithms/) to test it out).
+Displaying 4 different graph traversal algorithms for the purpose of collecting and analyzing the performance of each one of them to be able to compare the data to the theoretical big-O. ([click](http://webkutil.cz/algorithms/) to test it out).
 To compare it to their theoretical big-O.

 CO-authors:
 - Robert Spralja